wustl-data/rooster-cogburn/docs/exercises/env-setup.md

         === "WSL"
             `cd` to the repo directory and run `code .` to open the repo in VS Code.

+    4. When VS Code opens, it should prompt you to open the folder in a Dev Container.
+Accept the prompt and wait for the container to build.
+This may take a few minutes the first time.
+If you miss the prompt, you can open the command palette (Ctrl+Shift+P) and search for "Reopen in Container".

 ## Switch to the `hw0-upstream` branch and create a `hw0` branch

 1. Run `git branch -a` to list all of your remote and local branches. `remotes/origin/hw0-upstream` should be listed.